AHC Curriculum Redefined Conversation Series: Final Year Projects, Interdisciplinarity and Synoptic Assessment

 Dr. Caroline Starkey is the programme leader for the interdisciplinary Liberal Arts programme, which spans three faculties.
 She will talk about the way that interdisciplinarity is built into the Liberal Arts programme and how this is then realised in the Final Year Project for the programme.

+Please note that this event will now be taking place online via Teams.
 There will as usual be lots of time for discussion.